ortchi42/xsecurus/doc/init.md

 4d) CentOS

-Copy heliumd.init to /etc/init.d/heliumd.
-Test by running "service heliumd start".
+Copy securusd.init to /etc/init.d/securusd.
+Test by running "service securusd start".

-Using this script, you can adjust the path and flags to the heliumd program by setting the HeliumD and FLAGS environment variables in the file /etc/sysconfig/heliumd.
+Using this script, you can adjust the path and flags to the securusd program by setting the SecurusD and FLAGS environment variables in the file /etc/sysconfig/securusd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------